-FAST Racing Neo: correct, two words from three, at least.
+FAST Racing Neo: correct, two words out of three, at least.
 German studio Shin'en Multimedia's Wii U exclusive is racing alright, featuring ten Wipeout-style floating craft rocketing around 16 different tracks, each visually unique and soundtracked by pulsating electro.
-And flipping heck, is it ever fast, Shin'en downplaying their game's breakneck speed with that title – and it just gets faster, the better you get.
-But "neo", to me at least, means new – and that's something FAST Racing Neo never really feels.
+And flipping heck, is it ever fast, Shin'en downplaying their game's breakneck speed with that title—and it just gets faster the better you get.
+But "neo," to me at least, means new—and that's something FAST Racing Neo never really feels.

 Sure, it's brand new to the Nintendo eShop, but Neo is a throwback to console racers of generations past.
-It's most evocative of the GameCube's F-Zero GX, the so-far-final entry in Nintendo's futuristic racing series (and a game, get this, actually developed by a SEGA-owned studio, Amusement Vision), but there's also plenty of Wipeout parallels to draw, from the craft design and their made-up manufacturer names – where Psygnosis' original PlayStation classic had AG Systems and FEISAR, Neo has the likes of Fulcon Capital, Spaarc Unlimited and (my favourite) Rochdale Trust – to the propulsive beats that thump away as you race.
+It's most evocative of the GameCube's F-Zero GX, the so-far-final entry in Nintendo's futuristic racing series (and a game, get this, actually developed by a SEGA-owned studio, Amusement Vision), but there's also plenty of Wipeout parallels to draw, from the craft design and their made-up manufacturer names—where Psygnosis' original PlayStation classic had AG Systems and FEISAR, Neo has the likes of Fulcon Capital, Spaarc Unlimited, and (my favorite) Rochdale Trust—to the propulsive beats that thump away as you race.
 It's nowhere near as deep as GX was, with just a third of the simultaneous racers and no characters to become attached to.
-The game features four cups containing four circuits each, repeated across three difficulty/speed levels – only "novice" is unlocked to begin with, the Subsonic League, and you're going to need to work to get "advanced" (Supersonic) active.
+The game features four cups containing four circuits each, repeated across three difficulty/speed levels—only "novice" is unlocked to begin with, the Subsonic League, and you're going to need to work to get "advanced" (Supersonic) active.
 There is also a time trial option, and multiplayer modes for both online and split-screen competition.

 Firstly, it's hard.
 Seriously, hammer this game for an hour or so and you might unlock the middle difficulty level, if you get lucky.
 But you're never going to win a race, not even in the beginner-level Cobalt Cup, simply by hooning it around with your thumb never lifting from A for accelerate.
-Neo's tracks, even the comparatively simple ones, require quick reactions and a great degree of memorising – the former because of the other drivers around you, who can send you into a spin if they get the chance, losing you time and (definitely) a few places; the latter because of the game's colour-coded boost strips, which alternate between blue and orange and require you to shift your ship's "phase" to match (what colour your back-end thrusters are, basically).
+Neo's tracks, even the comparatively simple ones, require quick reactions and a great degree of memorizing—the former because of the other drivers around you, who can send you into a spin if they get the chance, losing you time and (definitely) a few places; the latter because of the game's color-coded boost strips, which alternate between blue and orange and require you to shift your ship's "phase" to match (what color your back-end thrusters are, basically).
 Hit orange while you're blue, and your ship slows to a crawl.
-And every split second lost in Neo can be as brutal as a place or three dropped.
+And every split-second lost in Neo can be as brutal as a place or three dropped.
 It's a little like the dual-polarity play of Treasure's 2001 shooter Ikaruga, only less bullet hell and more blistering speed.

 Article continues after the video below